sharontherese/latin-mass-funeral/config/_default/content/The Rite of Marriage/Rite of Marriage.md

 > Matrimony has always been celebrated with greater leeway for adaptation than other Sacraments, largely on account of its pre-Christian history as a purely domestic and civil affair.
 For certain, Trent decreed that marriage is a Sacrament and that it must be celebrated in church, in the presence of a priest.
 But Trent also left room for local adaptation (“earnestly” so).
 The marriage formula contained in the _Missale Romanum_ of 1570 is so bare that the austerity, itself, almost implies that it was meant to be the bare minimum to which local customs would be added.
 Notably, the _Rituale Romanum_ was not published until 1614, nearly half a century after the _Missale Romanum_ of the same council had been promulgated.
 During those intervening years, all that was provided was a Mass formulary in the 1570 missal.
 Even after the publication of the _Rituale_, “one must doubt that it was ever intended to be used as it stood.”
 Evidence shows, in fact, that local customs continued to be used in the period before the _Rituale_ was published and even afterward, up until the late nineteenth century. \[5\]

-(Note for those confused about the Latin book titles, as I was: the _Rituale_ has the texts for celebrating rituals, sacraments, and other ceremonies; the _Missale_ has the texts for celebrating the Mass.)

-In the excerpt of the _Rituale_ below, note that the marriage vows do not include the word, "obey."
-This is not necessarily some subversive statement; it simply demonstrates that there can be a great deal of variety when implementing these texts and rubrics.

 Now that we have some context -

 I include the text for the Rite of Marriage, as found in the 1962 _Rituale Romanum._ This is to give you a starting point, an idea of what to expect.
+You will note that in this Rite of Marriage, the rubrics include the blessing and exchange of rings, and that the marriage vows do not include the word, "obey."
+This is not necessarily some subversive statement; it simply demonstrates that there can be a great deal of variety when implementing these texts and rubrics.

 You can peruse plenty of _Rituales_ online from earlier years and find slight variations in the text (like a _Rituale_ from 1873 with English, Gallic, and German vows) \[6\].
 What usually remains the same are that the Rite of Marriage took place before the Mass, and the 3 parts of the Rite: 1) homily, 2) exchange of vows, and 3) blessing and exchange of rings.

 # The Rite of Marriage